turingschool-examples/backend_mod_1_prework/day_2/array_methods.md

 # Array Methods

 **Method:  .sort**

 Adding array.sort will organize the array alphabetically by default.
-Numbers will take precede letters, and capital letters will precede lower case.
+Numbers will precede letters, and capital letters will precede lower case.
 Basic blocks can be added to change the sort where two variables are declared in the block and <=> is used to determine the direction of the sort.
 The result of .sort will be a new array.

 ```
 names = [ "Ben", "Alexis", "Neal", "Bethany" ]